Juncus subsecundus N.A.Wakef. APNI*

 Capsule longer than or equalling or occasionally shorter than outer tepals, obovoid to ellipsoid, obtuse to acute, not or scarcely apiculate, golden brown to dark golden brown or red-brown near apex.

-Distribution and occurrence: Grows under wide range of soils and climatic conditions, usually more common on heavy soils in dryish habitats; not common on the Plains.
+Grows under wide range of soils and climatic conditions, usually more common on heavy soils in dryish habitats.

 NSW subdivisions: NC, CC, SC, NT, CT, ST, NWS, CWS, SWS, NWP, SWP, NFWP